The Artist

 Artist Statement

-My paintings begin the same way my life does — with structure and grounding.
-I build a foundation, then release whatever is present without restraint.
+Each painting begins with structure and grounding.
+I build a foundation, then release what is present without restraint.
 I step away, allow time and distance to do their work, and return to respond to what remains, adding clarity where it reveals itself.
-The work doesn’t have to be pretty — it has to be true.
+The work does not need to be pretty.
+It needs to be true.

 I paint what it feels like to live through things and then try to make sense of them.
-Relationships, loss, disruption, awe, faith, and endurance all pass through the body before they can be understood.
+Relationships, loss, disruption, awe, faith, and endurance pass through the body before they can be understood.
 Painting is where those experiences take form.
-Each work becomes evidence of an event — a physical record of emotion, memory, and movement held in paint.
+Each work becomes a physical record of emotion, memory, and movement held in paint.

-On the surface, my paintings may appear explosive, uncontained, and unpredictable.
+On the surface, the paintings may appear explosive and uncontained.
 Beneath that movement is intention, return, and balance.
-The work reflects the human process of living through events — allowing chaos, waiting, and then shaping meaning from what remains.
+The work reflects the human process of living through events, allowing complexity, waiting, and shaping meaning from what remains.

 The work invites the viewer to do the same.